pgrosjean/plexus/README.md

 ```

 # Running inference for models
-When running inference this assumes you have properly downloaded the dataset archive folder and are in the base path of the plexus repository
+When running inference this assumes you have properly downloaded the dataset archive folder and are in the base path of the plexus repository.

 If you are running from another location you will need to change the paths to match your working directory.

 Running inference generates parquet files with the embeddings infromation and plate and well information.